 Brokerage commissions paid to certain brokers may, in addition to paying for the cost of brokerage services in respect of security transactions, also provide for the cost of investment research services provided to the investment manager.
-The value of such research services included in commissions paid to brokers for the years ended December 31, 2017 and 2016 amounted to \$nil.
+The value of such research services included in commissions paid to brokers for the year ended December 31, 2018 and 2017 amounted to \$nil.